 Now you’re ready to run and deploy your impatient.jar file onto the cluster.

 cd /home/cascade/Impatient/part2 hadoop fs -mkdir -p /user/cascade/data/ hadoop fs -copyFromLocal data/rain.txt /user/cascade/data/ hadoop jar ./build/libs/impatient.jar data/rain.txt output/wc

 This command will produce the following output:

-Once the job is submitted (or running) you can actually track its progress from the Sandbox Hue’s Job Browser.
-By default, it will display all jobs run by the user hue; filter by the user cascade.
+Once the job is submitted (or running) you can actually track its progress from the Sandbox MapReduce Job Browser.
+Click on Job History UI.

 For the adventurous, you can try the entire Impatient Series, after you have downloaded the sources from the github.
 Beyond the Impatient series, there’re other tutorials and case examples to play with.